 The card features a 6-phase VRM design which is particularly high-quality resulting in great overclocking performance.
 We found that the graphics card could easily be overclocked up to 1600-1620 MHz and 2250 MHz on the memory, which is altogether not a bad overclocking result.

 The cooling solution of the graphics card offers 2 x 8 mm heat-pipes and 2 x 6 mm heat-pipes.
 The fins of the heat-sink are aligned horizontally which is why the hot air will be ejected sideways.
-The graphics card uses 2 x 95 mm fans which are removable in nature and you just need to remove the screw and the fans will pop out.
+The graphics card uses 2 x 95 mm fans which are removable and you just need to remove the screw and the fans will pop out.
 This results in easier cleaning when the card gets dusty after working for a few months.
 Unless you are not impressed by the looks of the graphics card, there would be almost no reason to not consider this graphics card as this is one of the perfect variants of the AMD RX 590.

 2. ASUS ROG Strix RX 590 Gaming